Cocorico84/juststreamit/README.md

 # Description

 JustStreamIt is a platform to display informations about movies.
+For each movie, you see details (actors, directors, year of release, income, critics and imdb score).

+In this program, you can change which genres and how many movies you want to display.

 # Prerequisites